Toni Braxton Dead At 50 Is The Latest Celebrity Death Hoax [Debunked]

 Braxton denied a report that the couple has already married.
 During a Good Morning America interview with Robin Roberts, Braxton denied her sister Tamar’s claim that they got married.
 The singer did not indicate when she plans on marrying the record producer, according to Ebony.

-Toni Braxton is not dead and the singer is currently on tour promoting her new album.
+Toni Braxton is not dead, and the singer is currently on tour promoting her new album.